iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 $$ n = \frac{Z_{\alpha/2}^2 \sigma^2}{e^2} $$

-For eg, what can be the sample size if we want error of $\plusmn$ 5 with 95% confidence interval when σ=20.
+For eg, what can be the sample size if we want error of $\pm$ 5 with 95% confidence interval when σ=20.

 ### P Value (needs elaboration)